-David Malpass: World Bank director who was called climate denier quits
+David Malpass: World Bank leader who was called climate denier quits

 - Published